csmerrell/eligibility-browser/README.md

 **Note:** For readability, I wanted to use javascript array methods (e.g. - `reduce`, `map`, `filter`), but `Array.forEach` allowed me to do similar data reduction in `O(n)` compared to more readable algorithms that would run up to `O(3n)`.
 At small data sets, readability > performance, but this data can get big.

+### Typescript
+Everything is typed.
+Lots of it uses hooks that are new in vue 3 to leverage automatic type inference

 ### Component Tree
 The component tree is broken into 3 main panels:
 - [People](src/views/eligibility/components/people/)
 - [History](src/views/eligibility/components/history/)
 - [Claims](src/views/eligibility/components/claims/)

-The root [EligibilityDashboard.vue](src/views/eligibility/EligibilityDashboard.vue) component uses vue3's built-in `teleport` component to send the left and right panels into lower-level panels controlled by a separate component called [FlexHud](src/components/flexHud/FlexHud.vue), which exposes hooks to control collapse/expand events for each panel.
+The root [EligibilityDashboard.vue](src/views/eligibility/EligibilityDashboard.vue) component uses vue3's built-in `teleport` component to send the left and right panels into lower-level panels controlled by a separate component called [FlexHud](#flexhud), which exposes hooks to control collapse/expand events for each panel.

-[People](src/views/eligibility/components/people/), [History](src/views/eligibility/components/history/), and [Claims](src/views/eligibility/components/claims/) are pretty straightforward single page application component trees, with some exceptions.
+[People](src/views/eligibility/components/people/), [History](src/views/eligibility/components/history/), and [Claims](src/views/eligibility/components/claims/) are pretty straightforward single page application component trees.

 You'll see lots of components create a `store` object using an imported `useEligibilityStore` method.
 This method returns a singleton state management object, which lets components in different parts of the component tree communicate without having to ferry data up and down the tree.